3 Must-Have Community Building Strategies for Your Brand

 - Fan clubs

 And so many more!

-Content marketing is a powerful tool in your belt, especially if you use it well.
-Here at Cohley, we’re massive advocates of using compelling visual assets in your content marketing strategy - whether it’s for a new campaign or to build or strengthen your brand community.
+Content marketing is a powerful tool.
+Here at Cohley, we’re massive advocates of using compelling visual assets in your brand community building strategies.

-We’re able to cut through the noise of social media and help connect you with the best, most-suited to your brand short-list of content creators without you having to do any of the brunt work up front.
-Our aim is to help you create beautiful content for any platform, at a fraction of the cost of directly outsourcing it yourself.
+We’re able to cut through the noise of social media and help connect you with the best content creators for you without you having to do any of the work upfront.
+We aim to help you create beautiful content for any platform, at a fraction of the cost of directly outsourcing it yourself.

 Written by Jenn Wang

 Jenn is our Director of Brand Strategy and our first hire!
 Constantly in the pursuit of a vibrant life, Jenn leads our internal and external product marketing functions, supports sales and CSMs teams, product resources and training, and oversees all fully managed client services.
 This go-getter is all about challenging the status quo of content generation and creating a flawless system that works for Cohley's customers.
 Outside of work, Jenn can be found planning her next vacation, eating seafood, or patting every dog she sees.